Skip to content

 Vatican City is a popular tourist destination in Europe.
 It has a great location and can be easily reached when visiting Rome.

-UNESCO added the Vatican to the world heritage list, including many tourist attractions and religious sites dating back to ancient times, especially the Roman and Medieval eras.
+UNESCO added the Vatican to the World Heritage list, including many tourist attractions and religious sites dating back to ancient times, especially the Roman and Medieval eras.

 Now we will learn more about essential landmarks in the Vatican City: